efranke22/nick-erin-capstone/README.md

 in elevated blood lead levels (meaning 5+ mcg lead/dL).
 This left us with 106 “high lead” tracts and 585 “safe” tracts.
-The location of these “high lead” tracts in the Twin Cities metropolitan area can be seen below.
+The location of these “high lead” tracts in the Twin Cities metropolitan area can be seen below in red.
 It is clear that the majority of them fall in the Minneapolis-Saint Paul city limits.

 ![](README_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->